Velir/2017-admin-b/lib/README.md

 # SXA Dependencies

-Since SXA DLLs are not available yet on Sitecore's NuGet feed, it is necessary to add them here.
+Because SXA DLLs are not available yet on Sitecore's NuGet feed, it is necessary to add them here.

 The following are required: